shefben/RED4ext.SDK/README.md

-# RED4ext.SDK
+# RED4ext

-A library to create mods for REDengine 4 ([Cyberpunk 2077](https://www.cyberpunk.net)).
+A script extender for REDengine 4 ([Cyberpunk 2077](https://www.cyberpunk.net)).

-## What is this library?
+## About this library

-RED4ext.SDK is a library that extends REDengine 4.
-It will allow modders to add new features, modify the game behavior, add new scripting functions or call existing ones in your own mods.
+RED4ext is a library that extends REDengine 4.
+It will allow modders to add new features, modify the game behavior, add new scripting functions or call existing ones in your own plugins.

 This library is similar to:

 * [Script Hook V](http://dev-c.com/GTAV/scripthookv)
 * [Skyrim Script Extender](https://skse.silverlock.org/)

+This library is split into two parts:

+* [RED4ext](https://github.com/WopsS/RED4ext) - This project which consist of the loader, it only takes care of managing plugins.
+* [RED4ext.SDK](https://github.com/WopsS/RED4ext.SDK) - This project contains the reversed types and helpers to extend the engine, it can be used independently of RED4ext.

+If you are developing a new plugin, add only [RED4ext.SDK](https://github.com/WopsS/RED4ext.SDK) in your project structure.

+## How to install

+Instructions about how to install RED4ext can be found [here](https://docs.red4ext.com/).

-## Usage
+## Building from source

-### Header only version

-Include the [header files](/include) in your project and use a C++20 compiler.

-### Static library version

-Add the [header files](/include) and the [source files](/src) to your project, define `RED4EXT_STATIC_LIB` and use a C++20 compiler.

-## Build instructions

-1. Download and install [Visual Studio 2022 Community Edition](https://www.visualstudio.com/) or a newer version.
-2. Download and install [CMake 3.23](https://cmake.org/) or a newer version.
-3. Clone this repository.
-4. Clone the dependencies (`git submodule update --init --recursive`).
-5. Go to the `build` directory and run `cmake ..`.
-6. Open the solution (`RED4ext.sln`).
-7. Build the projects.
+Instructions about how to build RED4ext can be found in [BUILDING.md](/BUILDING.md).

 ## Contributing